cloudbeer/zp-store/README.md

 zp-store
 =========================

-This project is not accomplished.
+Notice: This project is not accomplished.

 Depends on:

+* zp-db-mongo
 * web.py
+* mongo db (can change later with zp-db-?)
-* baidu editor
+* baidu ueditor
+* bootstrap
-* zp-db-mongo
+* Mako